-The 'Trajec3D' software (Basson, 2012) was used for the 3D simulation.
+The 'Trajec3D' software (Basson 2012) was used for the 3D simulation.
 This program estimates rockfall paths using realistic slope topographies that can be created from remote survey techniques, such as photogrammetry and LIDAR.
-3D coordinates of the georeferenced 3D surface model generated from 'Sirovision (CSIRO, 2005)' were imported to the program 'Trajec3D' to create the slope surface model.
+Three-dimensional coordinates of the geo-referenced 3D surface model generated from 'Sirovision' (Commonwealth Scientific and Industrial Research Organisation 2005) and were imported to the program 'Trajec3D' to create the slope surface model.
 The coefficient of restitution (COR) in the program represents the ratio of velocities before and after the rockfall impact as indicated in Eq.
-(8), where v: the velocity of the fall body after impact, V: the velocity of the fall body before impact.
-'COR=1' shows that the impact is perfectly elastic so there is no loss of energy.
-'COR=0' indicates that the impact is perfectly plastic.
+(8), where v the velocity of the fall body after impact and V the velocity of the fall body before impact.
+'COR = 1' shows that the impact is perfectly elastic so there is no loss of energy.
+'COR = 0' indicates that the impact is perfectly plastic.

-$$COR = \frac{v}{V} \tag{8}$$
+$$COR = \frac{v}{V}$$ (8)

 In this study of the examined slope, a number of simulations were performed to back calibrate the coefficient of restitution (COR) from rockfall simulations.
 The COR values used in this parametric study were ranged from 0.3 to 0.9.
-The results of 'rock no. 2' in the field test were compared with the simulation results.
-In the simulations, cube shape was selected as a rockfall shape as classified using the rock shape index (Table 2).
+The results of 'rock no. 2' in the